KKJatt/NewM-N220/FieldTrip-Project-Ideation/readme.md

 - Home page: Gives a brief introduction to the website and talks about what years this website is based on.
 - Gallery page: Shows art works that once you hover over they enlarge and show a quick description about the photo.
 - Games page: Let's you play a quick mini game or two.
-For example, one of the minigame's would be a card memory game.
+For example, one of the minigames would be a card memory game.

 ### Design Choices